chijete/CrafyWakeWord2/README.md

 It can also be used to classify pre-recorded audio.

+### Demo

+You can see an online demo here: [https://crafywakeword2.netlify.app/](https://crafywakeword2.netlify.app/)

+Wait until you are prompted for microphone access, and then say “almeja”.

 ## Create your own model

 With this tool you can create your custom wake word detection model.
 For example, you can create a model to detect when the user says the word "banana", and then run your own code accordingly.